1st Midlothian Artillery Volunteers: Territorial Force

-World War I
+First World War

 Mobilisation

 The order to mobilise was received at 17.25 on Tuesday 4 August 1914 when the Lowland Division was at its annual training camp on the Ayrshire coast.
 It immediately began guarding vulnerable points around Glasgow and the Clyde estuary.
 Mobilisation was complete by 10 August and the units proceeded to their designated war stations.
 For the I Lowland Brigade this was at Redford Barracks, Edinburgh.

 On the outbreak of war, units of the Territorial Force were invited to volunteer for Overseas Service: the majority of men in every unit of the Lowland Division did so.
 On 15 August the WO issued instructions to separate those men who had signed up for Home Service only, and form these into reserve units.
 Then on 31 August the formation of a reserve or 2nd Line unit was authorised for each 1st Line unit where 60 per cent or more of the men had volunteered for Overseas Service.
 The titles of these 2nd Line units would be the same as the original, but distinguished by a '2/' prefix.
 In this way duplicate batteries, brigades and divisions were created, mirroring those TF formations being sent overseas.

 1/I Lowland Brigade

 During the winter of 1914–15 the division underwent war training and served in the Forth defences.
 It was warned for overseas service on 5 April and on 11 May 1915 it was officially numbered as the 52nd (Lowland) Division.
 However, the division was destined for the Dardanelles Campaign and it was decided that the difficulties of operating artillery on the Gallipoli Peninsula precluded taking all the divisional artillery.
 1/1st Lowland Brigade was therefore left behind when the division embarked, and remained in the Forth defences.

 The brigade finally went overseas in October 1915, when it landed at Le Havre to join the British Expeditionary Force (BEF) on the Western Front.
-On arrival in France the batteries were rearmed with modern 18-pounder guns, and on 10 November the brigade joined the 51st (Highland) Division, with which it would serve for the rest of its career in World War I.
+On arrival in France the batteries were rearmed with modern 18-pounder guns, and on 10 November the brigade joined the 51st (Highland) Division, with which it would serve for the rest of its career in the First World War.